HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 ##### Satisfaction criteria
 For the system to meet satisfaction it needs to meet the following criteria, the program should calculate and display graphically where the rocket will land when the user wants to find out where their rocket will end up for the current weather conditions.
-The program should take in the values the user provides and simulate the rocket with the conditions and run the Monte Carlo simulation for the amount of times specified.
+The program should take in the values the user provides and simulate the rocket with the conditions and run the Monte Carlo simulation for the number of times specified.

 ### 3.4 Performance requirements